 Identify and Develop Leaders

 Employees seeking to take on leadership roles will stand out and be ready to take on more responsibilities.
 If you have identified an employee as potential new talent, make it a goal of their performance review to take on more of an active role in the company.

-Example: Marques has shown a lot of promise and you think he’s ready to move up.
+Example: Marques has shown a lot of promise, and you think he’s ready to move up.
 Make it a goal for him to write up the agenda and keep minutes of the weekly meeting.
-Afterwards, he should then print and pass out the minutes, positioning him as closer to management.
+Afterward, he should then print and pass out the minutes, positioning him as closer to management.

 On the other hand, some employees need a little more motivation to do the things expected of them.
 If punctuality, tardiness, or attendance are an issue with an employee, it’s crucial to set out clearly defined expectations for what they should do to improve.

-Example: Come to work prepared and on time everyday unless previous discussed with the manager.
+Example: Come to work prepared and on time every day unless previously discussed with the manager.
 If there are extenuating circumstances, management can work mutually to come up with a solution to the problem.